imbue11235/humanize/README.md

 ### Slice

+Converts a string slice into a comma-separated string list with an optional limit.

 ```go
 fmt.Printf("I went to the zoo with %s", humanize.Slice([]string{"Noah", "Marc"})) // => I went to the zoo with Noah and Marc
 ```

-Converts a string slice into a comma-separated string list with an optional limit.
+Examples of usage and output:

 ```go
 humanize.Slice([]string{"Joe"})                                // => Joe